Pain theories: Intensive theory

-In the first volume of his 1794 Zoonomia; or the Laws of Organic Life, Erasmus Darwin supported the idea advanced in Plato's Timaeus, that pain is not a unique sensory modality, but an emotional state produced by stronger than normal stimuli such as intense light, pressure or temperature.
-Wilhelm Erb, in 1874, also argued that pain can be generated by any sensory stimulus, provided it is intense enough, and his formulation of the hypothesis became known as the intensive theory.
+In the first volume of his 1794 Zoonomia; or the Laws of Organic Life, Erasmus Darwin bolstered the idea previously advanced in Plato's Timaeus: that pain is not a unique sensory modality, but an emotional state produced by stronger than normal stimuli such as intense light, pressure or temperature.
+Wilhelm Heinrich Erb, in 1874, also argued that any sensory stimulus can generate pain, provided it is intense enough, and his formulation of the hypothesis became known as the intensive theory.

-Alfred Goldscheider (1884) confirmed the existence of distinct heat and cold sensors, by evoking heat and cold sensations using a fine needle to penetrate to and electrically stimulate different nerve trunks, bypassing their receptors.
-Though he failed to find specific pain sensitive spots on the skin, Goldscheider concluded in 1895 that the available evidence supported pain specificity, and held the view until a series of experiments were conducted in 1889 by Bernhard Naunyn.
-Naunyn had rapidly (60–600 times/second) prodded the skin of tabes dorsalis patients, below their touch threshold (e.g., with a hair), and in 6–20 seconds produced unbearable pain.
-He obtained similar results using other stimuli including electricity to produce rapid, sub-threshold stimulation, and concluded pain is the product of summation.
-In 1894 Goldscheider extended the intensive theory, proposing that each tactile nerve fiber can evoke three distinct qualities of sensation – tickle, touch and pain – the quality depending on the intensity of stimulation; and extended Naunyn's summation idea, proposing that, over time, activity from peripheral fibers may accumulate in the dorsal horn of the spinal cord, and "spill over" from the peripheral fiber to a pain-signalling spinal cord fiber once a threshold of activity has been crossed.
-The British psychologist, Edward Titchener, pronounced in his 1896 textbook, "excessive stimulation of any sense organ or direct injury to any sensory nerve occasions the common sensation of pain."
+Alfred Goldscheider (1884) confirmed the existence of distinct heat and cold sensors by evoking heat and cold sensations using a fine needle to penetrate and electrically stimulate different nerve trunks, bypassing their receptors.
+Although he failed to find specific pain-sensitive spots on the skin, Goldscheider concluded in 1895 that the available evidence supported pain specificity, holding the view until a series of experiments were conducted in 1889 by Bernhard Naunyn.
+Naunyn rapidly stimulated (60–600 times/second) the skin of patients with tabes dorsalis below their touch threshold (using a hair), and within 6 to 20 seconds, this produced unbearable pain.
+He obtained similar results using other stimuli, including electricity, to deliver rapid, sub-threshold stimulation and concluded pain is the product of summation.
+In 1894, Goldscheider extended the intensive theory, proposing that each tactile nerve fiber can evoke three distinct qualities of sensation—tickle, touch, and pain—of quality dependent on the intensity of stimulation.
+He extended Naunyn's summation concept, proposing that, over time, activity from peripheral fibers may accumulate in the posterior horn of spinal cord and "spill over" from the peripheral fiber to a pain-signalling spinal fiber once some threshold of activity has been crossed.
+The British psychologist Edward B. Titchener pronounced, in his 1896 textbook, that "excessive stimulation of any sense organ or direct injury to any sensory nerve occasions the common sensation of pain."